KirstenLiu/KIRSTEN_Challenge/README.md

 # KIRSTEN_Challenge

+Please refer to this branch for challenge 3.
+And refer to another branch for challenge 1.

-I choose to solve the Coding problem from hackerrank in Python to demostrate that I can code both in Python and Go.
+I choose to solve the Coding problem(challenge 3) from hackerrank in Python to demostrate that I can code both in Python and Go.
 I did the rest of other two challenges in Go.

 I name the Coding problem file validating-credit-card-number.py